lakkaru/Awamangala_Laravel/README.md

 Installed Laravel Ui with "composer require laravel/ui" Installed Bootsrap Authentication with "php artisan ui bootstrap --auth" Run "npm install && npm run dev" for compile and mix.
+Created a database "awamangala" in phpmyadmin.
+Updated .env database to "awamangala".

-Added default lang as "en" by redirecting "/" route to "/en" at web.php Created route group for lang prefix to all routes at web.php Created a middleware for SetLanguage with "php artisan make:middleware SetLanguage" Updated kerrnal-> middleware by adding SetLangage middleware Created Partials->_head for all pages
+Created route group for language prefix to all routes at web.php Added default lang as "en" by redirecting "/" route to "/en" at web.php Created a middleware for SetLanguage with "php artisan make:middleware SetLanguage" Updated kerrnal-> protected middlewaregroups -> web by adding SetLanugage middleware Updated all pages with route('xxxx') with route('xxxx', app()->getLocale()) Added Language switch to nav bar and prefixed required lang to route by "Route::currentRouteName(), 'en'" Marked all lables with both languages in lang-> labels file

+Created Partials->_head for all pages
 Created guest_layout for guest users at views->layouts Created welcome_guest for guest users at views->pages